markwal/GpxUi/README.md

 with the right settings.
 Also includes a machine settings editor so you can mess with arcane stuff like how many steps per mm.

-## Installing and running
+## Installing

+### Windows

-  1. Download and run setup.exe from the [releases](https://github.com/markwalGpxUi/releases/latest) page
+  1. Download and run setup.exe from the [releases](https://github.com/markwal/GpxUi/releases/latest) page

+### Mac

+  1. Download a GpxUi.dmg from the [releases](https://github.com/markwal/GpxUi/releases/latest) page
+  2. Open the GpxUi.dmg file and drag the GpxUi app to your Applications folder
+  3. Run GpxUi from the Launcher

+### Linux

+  1. Build it from source (instructions below) and do `make install`
+  2. run "GpxUi"

+## Running

-  2. Choose your printer type
+  1. Choose your printer type
-  3. Choose the gcode flavor of the slicer you want to use
+  2. Choose the gcode flavor of the slicer you want to use
-  4. Click "Save" to save those two settings into gpx.ini
+  3. Click "Save" to save those two settings into gpx.ini
-  5. Click the translate button, it'll ask for the name of the gcode file and the name of the output x3g file
+  4. Click the translate button, it'll ask for the name of the gcode file and the name of the output x3g file

 ## Notes

 The setup added gpx.exe to your path, so you can easily add it as a post processor to Slic3r:

   1. Put Slic3r into expert mode via File.Preferences from the menu bar and restart Slic3r
   2. Choose "Print Settings" tab, "Output options" panel
   3. In "Post-processing scripts" type "gpx.exe" all by itself without quotes or parameters

+### Mac Note

+  * Replace step 3 with: In "Post-processing scripts" type "/Application/GpxUi.app/Contents/MacOS/gpx"

+### Windows Notes

 It added to the end of your path, so if you have a gpx.exe somewhere else on your machine and on your path, it won't read the settings you set in GpxUi because